lipnganga/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-#Python More Data Structures
+# Python More Data Structures
-<p>Write a function that computes the square value of all integers of a matrix.
+<p>Write a function that computes the square value of all integers of a matrix.</p>
 + Prototype: def square_matrix_simple(matrix=[]):
 + matrix is a 2 dimensional array
 + Returns a new matrix: